!!! Do not change or delete this line - the submenu will be inserted here later !!!

 1st Dan Aikido

-Visitors (non-members of PSV Heidelberg) - Aikidoka from outside the club are always welcome.
-We charge a small dojo fee per training session.
-You can purchase tickets for the Aikido training directly here on the website or via the QR code below.
-One ticket is valid for any training day.
+Visitors (non-members of the PSV Heidelberg) - As an aikidoka from another club, you are always welcome to join us.
+After your first free visit, we charge a small dojo fee per training session.
+You can purchase training cards for Aikido training directly here on the website or using the QR code below.
+A training card is valid for any training day of your choice.

 Elsa-Brandström-Strasse 8